Diana Villiers: Character history

 While Maturin is on another voyage to the Far East, Diana gives birth to a daughter, Brigid, who appears to suffer from a form of autism.
 In despair, Diana leaves Brigid with Mrs Oakes and disappears.
 However, in The Commodore, Maturin tracks her down again in Ireland, while young Brigid is with Padeen Coleman and Mrs Oakes in safety in Avila, Spain.
 Brigid began to talk and interact when Padeen entered her life.
 Diana and Stephen are reconciled.
 In The Yellow Admiral, the two travel in Spain with Brigid, Padeen and Mrs Oakes, so Stephen can share the places special to him with his wife and his daughter.
 Though the war on the ground is still happening in Spain, they travel safely in a coach, returning to England from Valencia in a packet ship.
 On return to England, Maturin cannot access his wealth due to conflicts with the Spanish government, so they live in a wing of Woolcombe, the Aubrey family seat that Jack inherited on his father's death, and where his family is now living.
 Diana is a resourceful woman, pawning her Blue Peter diamond for 50,000 pounds, so they are not pinched, and she can ride and breed horses, at which she is highly skilled.
 She pays a rent to her cousin for living in the unused wing, making the Aubrey family life easier, as they too are temporarily short on cash, renting out their marital home of Ashgrove Cottage.
 When her cousin Sophia relates her marital issues, Diana and Mrs. Oakes give her a new perspective on marriage, how she might get more enjoyment from sex, which conversation is learned by her retelling it to her husband.
 Diana is quick on the mark in the story, as she intercepts orders for Aubrey to return to his ship on the Brest blockade, so Aubrey can attend a vital committee meeting in Parliament on the issue of the enclosure of some of his land now used in common, for which Aubrey is most grateful.

 Diana and Brigid spend a lot of time with Aubrey's family.
 Diana enjoys driving a carriage and team of horses, exhibiting high skill in carrying her husband and Jack Aubrey across a narrow bridge, while bringing them to the coast to return to their ship.
 Diana makes her final appearance in The Hundred Days, in which she and her aunt, Sophie's mother, are killed when the carriage runs off a bridge at a dangerous corner.

+Reception

+At a seminar hosted by the Smithsonian Institution in 2000; Washington Post contributor Ken Ringle described Diana as a "bitch-goddess" and "one of the very greatest female characters in all fiction."

+In a series retrospective interview, author Rachel McMillan praises O'Brian's depiction of Diana, noting the character's strong independence.
+McMillan also praises the unique characteristics in Stephen and Diana's relationship and speculates much of Diana's character may have been inspired by O'Brian's second wife Mary Tolstoy.